-The objective of this program is to offer master level graduates, who are seeking a doctoral degree, an attractive and pragmatic program that fits their needs, as well as the environmental demands of the human services field.
-The program is composed of 57 credits, and it includes a general curriculum and four specializations in Conflict Resolution, Gerontology, Children and Families, and Neurolearning.
+The objective of this program is to offer master level graduates, who are seeking a doctoral degree, an attractive and pragmatic program that also gives them the tools to meet the demands of the human services field.
+The program is composed of 57 credits, and it includes a general curriculum and five specializations in Conflict Resolution, Gerontology, Children and Families, Neurolearning, and Applied Research.